 This engine unit was lighter than the V12 used in the 410 and contributed to the lower overall weight of the 400 model.

 Using cylinder heads also derived from the 250 GT, and triple Weber carburettors, it produced 253kW (340bhp).

 This advancement in engine powere was advertised as capable of turning the car into a 257km/h (160mph) missile, meaning that the the chassis had to be exceptionally sturdy to handle such an upsurfe in power .

 The four-speed transmission also featured overdrive while braking was by discs on all four wheels.

 From 1962 onwards, approximately half the production run had a lengthened wheelbase.

 The 410 SuperAmerica chassis was lengthened during 1962 to 2.60 meters matching that of the original 410 Superamerica models, but the extra room was not used to provide occasional rear seats, just more luggage space.

-The ant-eater nose, sloping tail form was dubbed the `Aerodinamico' and was most popular with well-heeled customers who could afford to order one of these imposing machines.
+With its nose that resembled that of an ant-eater, coupled with long sloping tail form, the 410 was soon dubbed the `Aerodinamico' - most popular with well-heeled customers who could afford to order one of these imposing machines.